The Desert Place of Mshatta Facade

 There are many castles and palaces in Syria and Jordan that date from the Umayyad dynasty, the so-called “Desert Castles.”
 Qasr Al-Mshatta is one of the grander examples.
 They seem to have had many roles, probably including political and military control of the local area, and for entertainment and hunting.

 The Umayyad Caliphate was the second of the four significant caliphates established after the death of Muhammad.
 The Umayyad dynasty ruled the caliphate, and Damascus was their capital.
 During the period of the Umayyads, Arabic became the administrative language.
 State documents and currency were issued in the Arabic language.
 Mass conversions brought a massive influx of Muslims to the caliphate.
 The Umayyads also constructed famous buildings such as the Dome of the Rock at Jerusalem and the Umayyad Mosque at Damascus.

 Umayyad Desert Castles

 The Umayyad desert castles, of which the desert castles of Jordan represent a prominent part, are fortified palaces or castles.
-Most Umayyad “desert castles” are scattered over the semi-arid regions of north-eastern Jordan, with several more in Syria, Israel and the West Bank (Palestine).
-The castles represent some of the most impressive examples of early Islamic art and Islamic architecture, and some are notable for including many figurative frescos and reliefs depicting people and animals, less often found in later Islamic art on such a large and public scale.
+Most Umayyad “desert castles” are scattered over the semi-arid regions of north-eastern Jordan, with several more in Syria, Israel, and the West Bank (Palestine).
+The castles represent some of the most impressive examples of early Islamic art and Islamic architecture.
+Some of the castle decorations are notable for including many figurative frescos and reliefs depicting people and animals, less often found in later Islamic art on such a large and public scale.
 Many elements of the desert palaces are on display in museums in Amman, in Jerusalem’s Rockefeller Museum (decorations from Hisham’s Palace) and the Pergamon Museum of Berlin (the Mshatta Facade).

 - Islamic frieze from a Desert Place in Jordan